Original Sin (INXS song): Composition

 Pengilly said, "Michael wrote the lyrics and each time I ask him what they mean I get something different.
 The main theme of it really is — it's almost a hippy song! — it's about everyone joining together, and it's also about people's desires, and waking up the next morning and finding them washed away."

 Details

 Daryl Hall sings the chorus with Hutchence.
 During an interview in Australia, Hall said Nile Rodgers called him and asked him to sing on the song.
 Rodgers had participated in remixing the single "Adult Education" for Hall & Oates the previous year.

-For the music video, two versions exist, both were filmed in Japan and features INXS singing on motorbikes as a fairground is set up and taken down around them.
-The alternate version (in fact the original one) show an Asian woman appearing at certain moments and its end is different.
+Two music videos for the song were filmed in Japan.
+Riding on motorcycles, the band members accompany a convoy of trucks to a vacant lot, where a fairground is set up and later dismantled around them as they play; at the end, the band then rides away with the trucks.
+The alternate version (in fact the original one) show an Asian woman appearing at certain moments and has a different ending.

 In 2010, INXS rerecorded "Original Sin" with American vocalist Rob Thomas and Cuban female rapper DJ Yalediys as a dance single.
 It is featured in the 2010 INXS tribute album Original Sin.